cassandra-t-ye/cassandra-t-ye.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I'm Cassandra, and I'm currently a senior undergraduate at **MIT** studying **Computer Science and Engineering**.
+Hi, I'm Cassandra, and I'm currently a senior undergraduate at MIT studying Computer Science and Engineering.
 I've spent the past few semesters at the [Computational Biophotonics Lab](https://yougroup.mit.edu/), which is headed by [Sixian You](https://sixianyou.mit.edu/), working on optimizing computational algorithms for microscopy image reconstruction :test_tube::dna::microscope:

-My current research interests are **computational imaging**, **optics**, and **computational photography**.
+My current research interests are in **computational imaging**, **optics**, and **computational photography**.
 If you're interested in collaborating or have any questions about my work at all, please don't hesitate to reach out!

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.